01Landing

 Inject tren.

-Tren is a sleek C++ Minecraft utility with secure configs, clean combat controls, visuals, Blink, and a loader that stays out of the way.
+Tren is a sleek Minecraft utility with secure configs, clean utility modules, overlays, sync controls, and a loader that stays out of the way.

 stays readable.

-The combat page focuses on the settings people actually adjust.
+The modules page focuses on the settings people actually adjust.

-Range, field of view, horizontal speed, vertical speed, and center or multipoint targeting.
+Range, field of view, horizontal speed, vertical speed, and targeting preference controls.

-Left and right click modules with keybinds, average CPS controls, weapon checks, and inventory options.
+Left and right input modules with keybinds, average rate controls, equipment checks, and inventory options.

-Horizontal and vertical knockback settings with chance, delay, air only, moving only, and weapon only checks.
+Horizontal and vertical response settings with chance, delay, movement, and equipment checks.

 Clear overlays,